 - Once thickened sufficiently, remove from heat and serve.

-- Best served for adults with a side of rice or over a jacket potato and a generous dollop of sour cream/crème fraîche to stir through
+- Best served for babies with a small amount of rice and for adults with a side of rice or over a jacket potato and a generous dollop of sour cream/crème fraîche to stir through.

 To freeze this dish, allow to cool completely prior to freezing.
 When re-heating, you can always ‘pad out’ the recipe by adding extra tins of tomatoes, beans and stock then allowing it to simmer down until thickened again.